streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_filter_transactions_module.md

 ```

 The function name, `map_filter_transactions` matches the name given in the Substreams manifest.
 Two parameters are passed: `params: String, blk: Block`.
 For Substreams, the parameter specified in the manifest is a simple String.
-The query-enconded format is just an abstraction that you must parse.
+The query-encoded format is just an abstraction that you must parse.
 The `parse_filters_from_params` parses the string and creates a `TransactionFilterParams` struct.

 ```rust